Singularities of free group character varieties: Introduction

 \section{Introduction}

+During the last few decades, character varieties have played important roles in knot theory, hyperbolic geometry, Higgs and vector bundle theory, and quantum field theory.
+However, many of their fundamental properties and structure are not completely understood.

+In this article, we first classify the (algebraic) singular locus of $\SLm{n}$ and $\GLm{n}$-character varieties of free groups by relating the existence of a singularity with the reducibility of the corresponding representation.
+We then classify all such character varieties that arise as manifolds by explicitly describing the topological neighborhoods of generic singularities.
+The results we obtain do not necessarily extend to general $G$-character varieties of finitely generated groups $\Gamma$, if $G$ is not one of $\SLm{n}$, $\SUm{n}$, $\GLm{n}$, or $\Um{n}$ and $\Gamma$ is not free; explicit counter-examples can be obtained via methods different from those considered in this paper (see Section \ref{remarks}).
+Our first main theorem generalizes results in \cite{HP}, and our second main theorem generalizes results in \cite{BC}.
+They may be described more precisely as follows.

-Let $\F_r$ be a rank $r$ free group and let $G$ be an affine complex reductive Lie group with $K$ a maximal compact subgroup.
-Let $\RC{r}(G)=\hm(\F_r,G)$ and $\RC{r}(K)=\hm(\F_r,K)$ be the varieties of representations, and let $G$, respectively $K$, act by conjugation on these representation spaces.
+Let $\F_r$ be a rank $r$ free group and let $G$ be a reductive complex algebraic group with $K$ a maximal compact subgroup (see Section \ref{charvar}).
+Let $\RC{r}(G)=\hm(\F_r,G)$ and $\RC{r}(K)=\hm(\F_r,K)$ be varieties of representations, and let $G$, respectively $K$, act by conjugation on these representation spaces.